groue/GRMustache/Guides/filters.md

                            error:NULL];
 ```

-## Missing filters
+## Filters exceptions

-Should a filter be misspelled, missing, or should the matching object not conform to the GRMustacheFilter protocol, GRMustache will raise an exception.
+Should a filter be missing, or should the matching object not conform to the GRMustacheFilter protocol, GRMustache will raise an exception of name `GRMustacheFilterException`.

-GRMustache helps you debugging by providing the exact place where the error occurs:
+The message describes the exact place where the error occur has occurred:

-    Missing filter for key `f` in tag `{{ f(foo) }}` at line 13 of /path/to/teplate.
+    Missing filter for key `f` in tag `{{ f(foo) }}` at line 13 of /path/to/template.

     Object for key `f` in tag `{{ f(foo) }}` at line 13 of /path/to/template does not conform to GRMustacheFilter protocol: "blah"

 [up](../../../../GRMustache), [next](delegate.md)